My young Bottom at The Bristol Old Vic Theatre School.

 I have been an actor/teacher/single dad/monologue coach for most of 35 years.
 I spent 7 seasons with the Stratford Festival in Canada, doing eight Shakespearean productions under the great Robin Phillips, many with Brian Bedford, Martha Henry, Bill Hutt, five productions with Maggie Smith and two with Peter Ustinov.

-Like the world class actors I had the pleasure of working with, I try to make my text sound like heightened, everyday speech, and not the chanting of some poem!
-Scholars like to pontificate about rhythm, like some magical chant to unkock a story or character.
+Like the world-class actors I had the pleasure of working with, I try to make my text sound like heightened, everyday speech, and not the chanting of some poem!
+Scholars like to pontificate about rhythm, like some magical chant to unlock a story or character.
 Well, good actors never want to sound predictable.
 In the 4 years and 5 Shakespearean productions I did with Maggie Smith she never mentioned rhythm once, and had someone else tried this nonsense, she would have snorted at them - ‘never that simple, my dear!’

 I played Frank twice; I can’t imagine why!